Shahid0120/Shahid0120.github.io/_posts/2024-01-24-functional-sequential-api.md

 author_profile: false
 ---

-# Functional vs Sequetial API for Keras in less then 3 minutes

 Reading to Keras/Tensorflow documentation, it's a little hard to understand what exactly is the difference between sequential and functional API and all other resources are too long to read, so lets simplify it!

 Lets talk visually: